-Then, once loaded, your hand moves down the shaft again and holds it near the ferrule:
+Then, once loaded, your hand moves down the shaft again and holds it near the ferrule, which gives you more control:

 It's obvious when you think about it: your position depends on what you want the tool to do - paint a line, or load your brush.
 Watch this 30-second video here.
 You'll see the difference.